fbpx

 • Taking on expenses to provide reimbursements for employee childcare

-Having a dedicated business credit card used exclusively for business purchases and having all business purchases go on that credit card, is an excellent first step toward good bookkeeping practices.
+Having a dedicated business credit card used exclusively for business purchases and having all business purchases go on that credit card is an excellent first step toward good bookkeeping practices.

-2: Monitor ongoing fixed transactions.
+2. Monitor ongoing fixed transactions.

 Keeping track of ongoing fixed transactions makes cash flow management and bookkeeping easier.

-Tracking can be as simple as creating a spreadsheet with vendors, dates or payments, and amounts (fixed or average).
-Make sure to regularly update your spreadsheet because up to 88% of spreadsheets have errors, which can lead to accounting errors.
+Make sure to regularly update your spreadsheet because up to 88% of spreadsheets have errors¹, which can lead to accounting errors.

 Every business needs steady cash flow to respond to business problems and opportunities and settle its invoices for goods and services.